Survey Plans: Introduction

 ISC is the custodian of the Provincial Land Survey system.
 This system is an orderly, grid-patterned layout that defines boundaries of land in Saskatchewan, allowing for unique identification of each parcel and serving as the foundation for the description of land parcels for the Land Titles Registry.
 As custodian, we are responsible for maintaining the integrity of the system through high standards of accountability and management.

-We offer a variety of services related to our role as custodian of the survey system - plan examination and approval services, and search services.
+We offer a variety of services related to our role as custodian of the survey system - plan search, examination and approval services.

 Plan Examination and Approval Services